 The New York City High School Admissions Study is a multi-year study that addresses the following four research questions:

-1. To what extent do simplified informational tools improve NYC middle school students’ (a) knowledge about high schools and high school quality; (b) school choices and placements; (c) academic outcomes and engagement upon enrollment in high school; and (d) likelihood of graduation from high school?
+- To what extent to simplified informational tools improve NYC middle school students' (a) knowledge about high schools and high school quality; (b) school choices and placements; (c) academic outcomes and engagement upon enrollment in high school; and (d) likelihood of graduation from high school?

-3. How, if at all, do students respond differently to the interventions based on their backgrounds (gender, race/ethnicity, English learner status, special needs status, test scores)?
+- How, if at all, do students respond differently to the interventions based on their backgrounds (gender, race/ethnicity, English language learner status, special needs status, test scores)?

-The pilot study conducted in the 2014-2015 academic year included two components: a school-level randomized trial of two informational interventions in 29 schools, as well as school personnel surveys and interviews.
+The pilot study, conducted in the 2014-15 academic year, included two components: a school-level randomized trial of two information interventions in 29 schools, as well as personnel surveys and interviews.

-The scale-up study included 170 schools, which were randomly assigned to one of three informational interventions or a control group.
+The scale-up study was conducted in the 2015-16 academic year and included 165 schools, which were randomly assigned to one of three informational interventions or a control group.
 The scale-up study also included student, parent, and guidance counselor interviews.

-In 2016-2017, the NYC High School Admissions Study expanded to include more schools.
-All 170 schools that participated in the 2015-16 study and an additional 250 schools were randomly assigned to receive one of the three informational interventions.
-The at-scale study also included school personnel surveys and interviews following the informational interventions.
+In the 2016-17 academic year, the NYC High School Admissions Study expanded to include more schools.
+All 165 schools that participated in the previous year and an additional 250 schools were randomly assigned to receive one of three informational interventions.
+This at-scale study also included school personnel surveys and interviews following the informational interventions.

-In the 2017-2018 school year, the NYC High School Admissions Study will deliver web-based informational interventions to the schools that participated in the 2016-17 study.
-The intervention resources, which include digital and printed materials, will be mailed to the schools at the start of the 2017 school year.
+In the fall of 2017, our team delivered web-based informational interventions the more than 400 schools that participated in the previous year.
+The intervention resources included digital and printed materials and were mailed to school counselors at the start of the 2017-18 school year.